Zefinder/taf-gui/README.md

 - Creating the model
 - Modifying a model and including all mandatory parameters for every entity
 - Creating all mandatory files to run TAF and simplifying the run settings
-- Displaying the python line of code to access a certain parameter of the model for the `Export.py` (WIP)
+- Displaying the python line of code to access a certain parameter of the model for the `Export.py`

 This repository is made in **Java 21** and tries to respect all TAF specifications.
 It is better to use Eclipse to run this project since the installation is made for Eclipse (but if you want to use another IDE, feel free to do so)

 ## How to configure the workspace?
 I made the choice to not use Maven to limit the needs of external libraries.
-There are two source folders: `src` containing the source code of the GUI, and `tests` containing all unit tests.
+There are three source folders: `src` containing the source code of the GUI, `tests` containing all unit tests, and `processor` containing the code of the annotation processor.
 The unit tests use **JUnit Jupiter** (JUnit 5).

 Custom annotations are used for **null static analysis**:
 - **Nullable** to specify that a value can be **null**